DizNicolasAmor/hardhat-nft-marketplace/README.md

 In the backend, <complete></complete>

-In the frontend, <complete>the user can see three pages: home, network information and token information.</complete>
+In the frontend:

+- home page: the user is able to see the list of NFT items of the Marketplace and buy an item.
+- profile page: the user is able to see their own items.
+- create page: the user is able to create an NFT.

 ## Requirements